 The German genocide committed against the Ovaherero and Nama peoples in Namibia (1904-08) was the first of the 20th century.
-The German government has to date failed to offer an official apology, or pay reparations to the descendants of those affected.
-Today, however, (post-)colonial crimes and their impact are being discussed with increasing frequency and openness.
+Throughout its colonial rule, Germany disposessed the Namibian population, racially oppressed them and deprived them of their rights.
+The German government refuses to this day to pay reparations.
+Today, however, (post)colonial crimes and their impact are being discussed with increasing frequency and openness.

 The public event in Windhoek was organized by ECCHR and the Akademie der Künste (AdK) in cooperation with the Goethe-Institut Namibia.
 The conference, workshops and public event in Swakopmund were part of a joint project by ECCHR and AdK together with the Ovaherero Genocide Foundation (OGF), the Nama Traditional Leaders Association (NTLA) and the Nama Genocide Technical Committee (NGTC).

 The event series in Namibia attracted strong interest from a broad variety of civil society actors: lawyers, artists, constitutional historians and civil society experts came together for discussions at panels and other sessions throughout the week.
 Participants included: Bonita Meyersfeld (Witwatersrand University in Johannesburg/South Africa), Makau Mutua (University of Buffalo, USA), Vasuki Nesiah (New York University), John Nakuta (University of Namibia), Jürgen Zimmerer (Universität Hamburg), Werner Hillebrecht (former director of the Namibian national archive) and Wolfgang Kaleck (ECCHR).

 The Week of Justice was documented in the ECCHR publication Colonial Repercussions: Namibia.